gitdode/avr64ea/README.md

 ## About

-Playground to get into the newer AVRs using the [AVR64EA28](https://www.microchip.com/en-us/product/AVR64EA28).
+Playground to get into the new AVRs using the [AVR64EA28](https://www.microchip.com/en-us/product/AVR64EA28).

 Measuring temperature with a thermistor and the 12-bit ADC, transmitting it with an RFM radio module, powering off the thermistor, putting the radio module in